Why Repair Matters: The Genocidal Legacy Of Chattel Slavery

 Planters made minimal provisions for enslaved Africans, as they were considered property, and not people.
 The enslaved people suffered from malnutrition and starvation among other horrors.
 The former colonisers instilled fear, using the most brutal forms of extreme physical abuse, including rape and torture, to ensure their ‘property’ worked hard to suppress the urge to escape.
 The horrific treatment of the enslaved people in Caribbean chattel enslavement became legitimate templates of control by law via The Slave Codes, which introduced legal justification to mistreat and murder without recourse throughout the region.4

 In the years following emancipation, the institutions which replaced the plantation economy have undergone very little development, particularly as it relates to sectors affecting youth.
 For example, Antigua and Barbuda’s financial commitments to Health, Education, and Social Infrastructure, are all below the average of the smaller Caribbean OECS member states.7 This lack of diversification in economic sectors has led to reduced job opportunities for young people today.
-This can be seen in an unemployment rate of 33.9% for young people aged 15-24 in 2015,8 with other sources citing up to 36% of youth aged 15-24 not being engaged in employment, education, or training (NEET) in 2021.9
+This can be seen in an unemployment rate of 33.9% for young people aged 15-24 in 2015,8 with other sources citing 25.7% of 15-24-year-olds not in employment or education in 2018.9

 Footnotes: